Nayaab704/Nexas/README.md

 1. Perform algorithmic matching to suggest user connections based on their technical profiles.
 2. The users can filter profiles, discover open projects and form collaboration groups

+The idea of the project is to develop a web-based application (NEXAS) that would facilitate connecting and collaborating between software engineers.
+The application would perform algorithmic matching to suggest user connections based on their technical profiles and interests.
+The users can find recommended connections based on programming language, domain, experience, discover open projects, and form collaboration groups.
+Using this application will enable users to connect with peers having similar interests, thereby creating a community network tailored exclusively for software engineers.

 ## Team Description
 | Name                                                       | GitHub ID      | VT PID     |
 | ---------------------------------------------------------  | -------------- | ---------- |